lauramorlans/swoop-website/README.md

 ngrok
 ```

-Make sure the Jekyll server is running.
+To publish the local Jeykll server, make sure the Jekyll server is running.
 Start it using
 ```
 jekyll serve
 ```